Areas of Practice

 Select News & Events

-- Corporate Counsel Quotes Lucinda Low on New FCPA Guidance
+- Bloomberg BNA Quotes Lucinda Low on Intern FCPA Violations

 - Board of Directors, Transparency International - USA

-- Global Anti-Corruption Advisory Board for the American Conference Institute
+- Advisory Board, Global Anti-Corruption, American Conference Institute

 - International Bar Association